Charter Launches Spectrum Mobile: A Smarter Network, Designed For The Future

 - The most popular mobile devices with interest-free monthly installment plans.

 Charter plans to expand its device options and offer customers the ability to bring their own devices later this year.
-Spectrum Internet subscribers can sign up online, by calling (855) 251-3375 or by visiting a local Spectrum retail store in New York City at:
+Spectrum Internet subscribers can sign up online, by calling (855) 251-3375 or by visiting a Spectrum retail store.

 More information is available at SpectrumMobile.com.
 Store locations are available at Spectrum.com/Stores.
 Additional media assets are available at Charter Newsroom.